Pylons/pyramid/docs/narr/templates.rst

    we're using a Chameleon renderer, it means "relative to the directory in which the file which defines the view configuration lives".
 In this case, this is the directory containing the file that defines the ``my_view`` function.
-View-configuration-relative resource specifications work only in Chameleon, not in Mako templates.
+View-configuration-relative asset specifications work only in Chameleon, not in Mako templates.

 Similar renderer configuration can be done imperatively and via